peterhost/growlterm/README.md

   copy **Kim Silkebækken**'s awesome [Vim-Powerline](https://github.com/Lokaltog/vim-powerline)
   plugin for `Vim`.
-* Is something I've used for 2 years on my `GIT for bash prompt` plugin (called [bash-artify](https://github.com/peterhost/bash-tartify), go check it out, it's showing in the screen captures below) :
+* Is something I've used for 2 years on my `GIT for bash prompt` plugin (called [bash-tartify](https://github.com/peterhost/bash-tartify), go check it out, it's showing in the screen captures below) :
      * keep some infos in the prompt
      * display parts of the prompt somewhere else on the screen (prefered by yours truly being "right edge of terminal, same line as prompt)
+     * by so doing, never Fuck your Prompt up
      * adapt to 2liners or 3liners prompts
-* I've externalised that part from the Tartify Plugin, did a lot of reworking and added my clone for Bash of `Vim-Powerline`.
+* I've externalised that part from the [bash-tartify](https://github.com/peterhost/bash-tartify) Plugin, did a lot of reworking and added my clone for Bash of `Vim-Powerline`, as a Handy notification statusbar.

 ##Installation

 Just copy the `growlterm`script somewhere and source it in your `.bashrc` (didn't test other shells for now).
-It should work out of the box.
+It should work out of the box.,bv

     $ . growlterm
     $ growlterm --message "hey there, dinner's ready ! " -from "your (Girl/Boy)friend"